jnozzi/cocoadev.com/markdown/OverridingSendEventMethod.md

 }

-You will also need to tell the target to use your General/NSApplication subclass as the principle class.
+You will also need to tell the target to use your NSApplication subclass as the principle class.
 You can change this in the "Cocoa Specific" section in the target settings.

 If you are creating a game, you may also consider making your own run loop and handling all the events manually.

--- General/RyanBates
+-- RyanBates

 ----